pratapmetharamitta/smart_irrigation_system/docs/ESP32_TOOLCHAIN_SETUP.md

 ### T-SIM7000G Board Configuration

-For the T-SIM7000G board used in this project, create a custom board configuration:
+For the T-SIM7000G board with T-Higrow LoRa Shield used in this project, create a custom board configuration:

 ```c
 // main/board_config.h